Hidden files hint at a possible PC version of Red Dead Redemption 2

 While the original Red Dead Redemption never made it beyond the console, this wouldn’t be Rockstar’s first foray into the PC world.
 Many of their most popular games landed on PC… eventually.
 GTAV, for example, launched on consoles in September of 2013 and made its way to Windows in April of 2015.
 L.A.
 Noire shipped for consoles in May of 2011, and hit PCs near the end of the same year.

-Adding fuel to the fire: a few months back, a mention of a PC build reportedly popped up in a Rockstar designer’s LinkedIn profile.
+Adding fuel to the fire: A few months back, a mention of a PC build reportedly popped up in a Rockstar designer’s LinkedIn profile.

-With all that said: as with all things relating to video game releases, don’t get your hopes up too high until you hear it straight from the developer’s mouth.
+With all that said: As with all things relating to video game releases, don’t get your hopes up too high until you hear it straight from the developer’s mouth.
 While the signs point to a PC build having existed in some form at some point, there’s always the possibility that these parameters are left over from the company’s own internal testing, or that plans will change.